trayburn/canopy-mono/README.md

-#Canopy F# on Mono
+#canopy F# on Mono

-Instructions to get Canopy F# running on OSX.
+Instructions to get canopy F# running on OSX.
 Because it's that good.

 ##Download and Install Mono